Adarsh-Melath/adv/jdbcfundamentals/README.md

         - Undoes all SQL statements executed since the last commit.

         - Useful when an error occurs in the transaction to avoid partial updates.

+## Spring Boot JDBC

+-   _Why is Spring JDBC?_

+-   Spring JDBC Framework takes care of all the low-level details starting from opening the connection, preparing and executing the SQL statement, processing exceptions, handling transactions, and finally closing the connection.

+-   _JdbcTemplate_

+    -   JdbcTemplate is a core class in Spring JDBC that simplifies database access.
+It helps to avoid boilerplate code like creating connections, preparing statements, handling exceptions, and closing resources.